-Expenses for the company include expenses of Jabisan 04 (RF) Proprietary Limited and the BFC2 Owner Trust.
+Expenses for the Company include expenses of Jabisan 04 (RF) Proprietary Limited and the BFC2 Owner Trust.

-Administration expenses of the company and Jabisan 04 (RF) Proprietary Limited are limited to the amounts set out in clause 3.1 of Annexe A of the Company's Memorandum of Incorporation i.e. R15 million per annum prior to the commencement of the BEE Listing Period (as defined in the company's Memorandum of Incorporation), with an escalation allowance each year of the higher of 10% per annum or year-on-year changes in the CPI, on written approval of the Preference Share Agent and MTN Group plus the Administration Contingency Amount, plus an amount not exceeding R5 million in aggregate over the term of the Transaction (as defined in the company's Memorandum of Incorporation) in relation to the specific categories of costs and expenses set out in clause 3.1.2 of Annexe A of the company's Memorandum of Incorporation.
+Administration expenses of the Company and Jabisan 04 (RF) Proprietary Limited are limited to the amounts set out in clause 3.1 of Annexe A of the Company's Memorandum of Incorporation i.e. R15 million per annum prior to the commencement of the BEE Listing Period (as defined in the Company's Memorandum of Incorporation), with an escalation allowance each year of the higher of 10% per annum or year-on-year changes in the CPI, on written approval of the Preference Share Agent and MTN Group plus the Administration Contingency Amount, plus an amount not exceeding R5 million in aggregate over the term of the Transaction (as defined in the Company's Memorandum of Incorporation) in relation to the specific categories of costs and expenses set out in clause 3.1.2 of Annexe A of the Company's Memorandum of Incorporation.

-Administration expenses include all service provider expenses payable by the company per the Transaction Documents (as defined in the company's Memorandum of Incorporation).
+Administration expenses include all service provider expenses payable by the Company per the Transaction Documents (as defined in the Company's Memorandum of Incorporation).

-31 December 2020 31 December 2019 R'000 R'000 2.
-Investment in equities MTN Group Limited shares 3 076 564 4 216 411 Reconciliation of the financial asset at fair value through other comprehensive income Balance at the beginning of the year 4 216 411 4 549 165 Loss on re-measurement of the investment in equities (1 139 847) (332 754) Balance at the end of the year 3 076 564 4 216 411
+31 December 2021 31 December 2020 R'000 R'000 2.
+Investment in equities MTN Group Limited shares 8 725 707 3 076 564 Reconciliation of the financial asset at fair value through other comprehensive income Balance at the beginning of the year 3 076 564 4 216 411 Gain/(loss) on re-measurement of the investment in equities 5 649 143 (1 139 847) Balance at the end of the year 8 725 707 3 076 564

-The investment consists of 51 114 213 (2019: 51 114 213) MTN Group Limited shares.
+The investment consists of 51 114 213 (2020: 51 114 213) MTN Group Limited shares.
 The total investment together with the derivative financial instrument (refer note 3) comprises approximately 4% of MTN Group's issued share capital.